How to Bring Your Brand from Overseas and Franchise in the United States

 When you enter the United States market it is important to determine your franchise sales strategy and whether you will be directly selling individual unit franchises, master franchises or, a combination of both.
 We discuss the differences below.

 During the franchise development process, your franchise lawyers should be coordinating the formation of your US based franchising entity with your internal corporate legal team, accountants, and tax advisors.
-Some corporate formation issued that should be discussed and considered, include:
+Some corporate formation issues that should be considered, include:

-- Type of Entity – Whether or not the franchising entity will be established as a limited liability company or corporation;
+The state where that your United States franchising company will be formed and whether or not this franchising entity will be established as a limited liability company or corporation.

-- Ownership – Who will be the shareholders / owners of the franchising entity.
-Consideration should be given to international tax treaties and methods for distributing income from the US franchising entity to international shareholders and owners.
+Who will be the shareholders / owners of your United States franchising entity.
+Consideration should be given to international tax treaties and methods for distributing income from your US franchising operations back to your parent company or subsidiary.